Mutation accumulation theory: Age-specific reproductive success of Drosophila Melanogaster

 In the interest of finding specific evidence for the mutation-accumulation theory, separate from that which also supports the similar antagonistic pleiotropy hypothesis, an experiment was conducted involving the breeding of successive generations of Drosophila Melanogaster.
 Genetic models predict that, in the case of mutation accumulation, elements of fitness, such as reproductive success and survival, will show age-related increases in dominance, homozygous genetic variance and additive variance.
 Inbreeding depression will also increase with age.
 This is because these variables are proportional to the equilibrium frequencies of deleterious alleles, which are expected to increase with age under mutation accumulation but not under the antagonistic pleiotropy hypothesis.
 This was tested experimentally by measuring age-specific reproductive success in 100 different genotypes of Drosophila Melanogaster, with findings ultimately supporting the mutation-accumulation theory of ageing.
+Later studies have tested age-specific effects of individual mutations on reproductive success and found support for a modified version of mutation-accumulation where the harmful effect of individual mutations increase with age.

 Criticisms of the mutation-accumulation theory

 Under most assumptions, the mutation-accumulation theory predicts that mortality rates will reach close to 100% shortly after reaching post-reproductive age.
 Experimental populations of Drosophila Melanogaster, and other organisms, however, exhibit age-specific mortality rates that plateau well before reaching 100%, making mutation accumulation alone an insufficient explanation.
 It is suggested instead that mutation accumulation is only one factor among many, which together form the causes of aging.
 In particular, the mutation-accumulation theory, the antagonistic pleiotropy hypothesis and the disposable soma theory of aging are all believed to contribute in some way to senescence.
+A modified version of the mutation-accumulation theory where the harmful effect of individual mutations increase with age has also been suggested (positive pleiotropy).